opencog/atomspace/README.md

 was designed to allow the generalized manipulation of networks of probabilistic data by means of rules and inferences and reasoning systems.
-It extends the idea of probabilistic logic networks to a generalized system for automatically maniuplating and managing data.
+It extends the idea of probabilistic logic networks to a generalized system for automatically manipulating and managing data.

 The use of the AtomSpace, and the operation and utility of Atomese, remains a topic of ongoing research and change, as various dependent